Skip to main content

 • Rename as you go.
 The Mapping step is a good moment to give documents clear, descriptive titles — especially if the original filenames are things like "1_case_notes_table" or "export_final_v2".
 Your future self (and your colleagues) will thank you.

 • Get the dates right.
 The event date determines where each record sits on the timeline.
-It defaults to today, so take a moment to update it to match when the document was actually created or relevant — not just when you're importing it.
+It defaults to today, so take a moment to update it to match when the document was actually created or relevant.

 • You can always go back.
-Use the Back button at any step to revisit a previous step without losing your progress.
+Use the Back button at any step to revisit what you've done without losing your progress.

 • Large uploads may take a moment.
 If you're importing a lot of documents, or some files are large, wait for the confirmation screen before navigating away.